runtimeverification/rv-predict/web-c-docs/src/docs/runningexamples.rst

 ThreadSanitizer misses the race between lines 62 and 64 entirely.

 Furthermore, consider Helgrind, another widely used tool for detecting concurrency bugs that is part of the Valgrind toolset.
+(These examples were produced using Valgrind version 3.11.0.)
 The result of Helgrind analysis is shown below.

 .. code-block:: none